- West Seattle Brake Service

 - one orange evening

-Site of Kurt Cobain's cremation, this funeral home has been shut down and will be demolished. - Fremont Bridge, Aurora Bridge
+Site of Kurt Cobain's cremation, this funeral home has been shut down and will be demolished. - Remembering Donnie Chin

 - Alps Hotel